codelucas/yelpcrawl/README.rst

     ...

-Extract all restaurant data from America (all America zipcodes).
+Extract all restaurant data from America (all American zipcodes).

 .. code-block:: pycon